Fleebee/javelin/ReadMe.md

 ## Pre-requisites

-- The package should be run from the root directory of a Tauri application
+- [Required] The package should be run from the root directory of a Tauri application
-- The Tauri project should have an existing git repo
+- [Required] The Tauri project should have an existing git repo
-- There should be a gist already created //may be able to automate this too
+- [Optional] An existing Gist code
-- You must have a Git PAT key
+- You must have a Git PAT key [If Tauri Project is in a Private Repo]
-- You must have generated a secret and public key in accordance with the Tauri documentation
+- [Required] You must have generated a secret and public key in accordance with the Tauri documentation

 ## Instructions